rtinos/gpx2/README.md

 Description: This code is used to recombine, using GPX2, 2 solutions for the Traveling Salesman Problem.

-Reference:  R. Tinos, D. Whitley, and G. Ochoa (2017).
-A new generalized partition crossover for the traveling salesman problem: tunneling between local optima. arXiv.org
+Reference:  R. Tinos, D. Whitley, and G. Ochoa (2020).
+A new generalized partition crossover for the traveling salesman problem: tunneling between local optima.
+Evolutionary Computation (2020) 28 (2): 255–288.
 Contact: Renato Tinos <rtinos@ffclrp.usp.br>

 Running the code: ./gpx2 <name_of_instance.tsp>